 Overview of all documents with the requirements

-Arranging documents takes a lot of time
+Getting documents in order takes a lot of time

 Certification and translation of documents